dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

 The frame filter prevents the frame processing algorithm from spending too much time scanning blurry frames.
 This benefits the application on improves its working efficiency and accuracy.

 > Note:
-> Frame filtering is only available for mobile edition.
+> Frame filtering is only available for mobile editions.
 A valid license is required when using this feature.

 ### Frame Cropping